 There are many tools to help you with your research and decision making.
 Some starting points are outlined below, and you can read more about matching your skills with a job.

-Use career insights on the myfuture website to help you plan your career and decide what jobs suit your skills.
+Read the career articles on the myfuture website to help you plan your career and decide what jobs suit your skills.
 Log into myfuture to create a personal account and profile.
 You can complete quizzes and activities to help you identify the jobs that best fit your interests and skills.

 Find current vacancies